 Slow Design Principles

 Shop slower.
 I definitely don’t have anything against fast-track furniture brands, or ordering something online.
+(As a matter of fact, I wrote about IKEA’s democratic design approach).
 However, taking our time will ensure more thoughtfulness into our shopping and less regrets later.
 Invest in furniture that you can build memories with.

 Select modular and multi-functional pieces taking into account both short and long – term use.

 Shop handmade goods and support Fair Trade.
 There’s true beauty and uniqueness to be found in handmade goods.
 Support your local craftsmen and opt for cultural diversity.
 That’s the best way to build an eclectic style.
 There’s true value in handmade goods i.e. textiles.
 And believe it or not, some crafts may go extinct in the near future if we don’t support them.
 Iranian weavers for example are much lesser nowadays.

 Choose sustainable furniture.
 A serious effort is being made in this direction, so do consider opting for furniture from recycled materials.
 Even fast-track furniture brands are stepping up their efforts.